orbitingflea/orbitingflea.github.io/_posts/2023-08-11-1dim-dynamic-succinct-data-structures.md

   - story
 ---

+This is a brief introduction to succinct data structures that maintain 1-dimensional arrays, from the first rank/select algorithm to open problems.

 ## Pre-Succincter Era

 Besides dictionaries, the most basic (and easiest) succinct data structure problems involve maintaining a 1-dim array while supporting a certain type of queries, e.g.,